wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     admin=#
     ```

-    The `psql` command starts a PostgresSQL command session which appears in the terminal window, within this PostgresSQL command session
+    The `psql` command starts a PostgresSQL command session which is started in the bash terminal window, within this
-    type the following Postgres commands...
+    PostgresSQL command session type the following Postgres commands... ("admin" is just an example password, use what ever
+    password you would like to go with your postgres role name.)

     ```
-    admin=# ALTER USER  postgres  WITH PASSWORD 'admin37+';
+    admin=# ALTER USER postgres WITH PASSWORD 'admin';
     ALTER ROLE
     admin=# \du
                                        List of roles